jeffgbutler/TanzuInTheHomelab/PowershellNotes.md

 ## Alow Self-Signed Certificates

 Homelab servers typically do not have valid certificates.
-This will allow powershell to interact with these servers:
+This will allow PowerCLI to interact with these servers:

 ```powershell